 We know this may sound counterintuitive – after all, you are getting most of the pitches for engagement from specialized medical or dentist directories only – but trust us on this one.
 Many studies point to Yelp as the main source for research as well as lead origination for dentists, orthodontists, and oral surgeons.
 When the time comes for your dental office to decide where to invest your time and money, make sure you have Yelp at the top of your list.

 The best way to begin is by taking ownership of your profile and ensuring you are maximizing every single one of the no-cost marketing tools available to you, such as widgets, offline-marketing collateral, and the ability to respond to reviewers.
 As your review volume and density begin to increase, take time to assess the pros and cons of pushing a paid Yelp advertising campaign.
-Many dental practices in secondary markets report significant success through limited or seasonal advertising campaigns through Yelp.
+Many dental practices in secondary markets report significant success through limited or seasonal advertising campaigns through Yelp for Business.